Key Word Search

 In biological neural terms, depression is the reduction in the ability of a signal (an action potential) at a synapse to affect the post-synaptic neuron.
 Depression is the reduction in the strength of a synaptic connection between the pre- and post-synaptic neurons connected through a synapse.
 Depression is the opposite of potentiation.

 Depression is not inhibition.
-An inhibitory synapse can undergo post-tetanic-, and long-term-depression (PTD, and LTD respectively).
+An inhibitory synapse can undergo post-tetanic, and long-term-depression (PTD, and LTD respectively).
+In other words, depression of an inhibitory synapse means to make it less likely to inhibit the firing of its neuron.

 Also: Homosynaptic Plasticity Potentiation PTD